aamnah/MarkdownEditing-BlackboardTheme/README.md

 a) Copy the file **MarkdownEditor-Blackboard.tmTheme** to the Packages folder.

+#### Mac OS
 You can `Cmd+Shift+G` to quickly go to folder by entering the path.
 The path is:

     ~/Library/Application Support/Sublime Text 3/Packages/User

+#### Linux
+Download the file, go to Packages folder, create a new folder for MarkdownEditing if one doesn't already exist and copy the file there:

+    ~/.config/sublime-text-3/Packages/User

 b) Edit MarkdownEditing Settings to point to the custom theme.